What Does Being Fit Mean to You

 Are you eating wholesome nourishing foods that make you feel full and happy?

-No matter what diet you choose (ahem, I recommend plant-based) you should aim to eat as much whole foods as you can, especially a wide variety of nutrients coming from colorful vegetables and fruits, as well as beans, rice, and whole grains.
+No matter what diet you choose (ahem, I recommend plant-based) you should aim to eat as many whole foods as you can, especially a wide variety of nutrients coming from colorful vegetables and fruits, as well as beans, rice, and whole grains.

 Are you practicing mindful exercises as well as body exercises?